shieldproject/notebook/proposals/active-ssh-fabric.md

   1. A Tenant Admin on the owning tenant initiates a transfer to the gaining tenant.

-  2. A Tenant Admin on the gainint tenant approves the pending (re-)registration of the agent under its ownership.
+  2. A Tenant Admin on the gaining tenant approves the pending (re-)registration of the agent under its ownership.

 This ensures that no agent is transferred without explicit